mateuszgua/tracking-exchanges-ETL-dashboard/README.md

 - Creating connection with AWS SQL Server from api,
 - Creating database and tables from api with Python,
 - Loading data to database and check database in Azure Data Studio,
+- Making connection from Power BI to database,
+- Loading data with Power Query,
+- Making dashboard in Power Bi

 ## Screenshots
 ![Example screenshot](/app/static/func-diagram.png)